 South Cumberland State Park

-South Cumberland State Park consists of nine sections of park located within four Tennessee counties: Grundy, Marion, Sequatchie and Franklin.
+South Cumberland State Park consists of 11 sections of park located within four Tennessee counties: Grundy, Marion, Sequatchie and Franklin.
 The park offers a wide variety of trails that feature waterfalls, scenic overlooks, rock outcrops and, in general, beautiful places to enjoy the great outdoors.
 Dogs are allowed on trails within the park, but must be kept on a leash.

 Take your dog along the Savage Day Loop Trail for a moderate 4.2-mile round-trip hike along the eastern prong of the Savage Gulf canyon area.
 Take the South Rim Trail for an additional 1-mile round-trip excursion to Savage Falls, an impressive 30-foot waterfall.
 The Savage Day Loop Trail and South Rim Trail both feature swinging bridges for some added adventure.
 The trail begins at the Savage Gulf Ranger Station in Palmer.